blackducksoftware/ose-scanner/README.md

 The build process assumes you have Docker installed.
 For Linux, install Docker using your local package manager.
 If you're using a Mac, then you'll want to follow the [Docker for Mac](https://docs.docker.com/engine/installation/mac/) instructions.

+To build, you will need to have a local copy of the Linux scan engine from your Hub server.
+To obtain the correct version of the scan engine, login to the Hub server.
+Then click on your name in the upper right corner and select "Tools".
+Under the Hub Scanner section, you'll find the Linux scanner.
+Download it and save it to the ```ose-scanner\scanner\hub_scanner``` directory using the file format of ```scan.cli-[dotted-version].zip```.
+For Hub version 3.4.0, this would become ```scan.cli-3.4.0.zip```.

 Pick a workspace dir for this project.
 For example ~/work Set the GOPATH, then make other directories within it